 The first of the three murals was completed in July 2017 and can be seen on the west-facing wall of Georgia’s Farmers’ Market.
 It was painted by local DFW artist Will Heron and incorporates historical elements inspired by Plano’s past.
 Each of the mural’s five columns is a different color and focuses on elements taken from historic photos of Plano, submitted by residents earlier this year.

-Artist Wes Hardin will begin painting the second mural, located at Vickery Park by the DART station, on August 28th.
+Artist Wes Hardin painted the second mural, located at Vickery Park by the DART station, in September 2017.
 The mural displays a scene from historic Plano, with citizens strolling through a downtown bustling with merchants and commuter passengers.
 The famous Texas Electric Railway interurban railcar is featured, as well as the storefronts of Downtown Plano buildings.
 The whole scene is set in front of a colorful Texas sunset.